Sir Philip Robert Barton KCMG OBE is the Permanent Under-Secretary at the Foreign, Commonwealth & Development Office (FCDO).

 Prior to his appointment to lead the FCDO, Philip was British High Commissioner to India from June to August 2020.
 Before that he was Director General in the Cabinet Office working on the UK’s longer-term response to the COVID-19 crisis.
 He was previously Director General, Consular and Security in the Foreign and Commonwealth Office from April 2017 until January 2020.

 Philip joined the Foreign & Commonwealth Office in 1986 and is a career civil servant.
 He has been posted overseas in Caracas, New Delhi, Cyprus, Gibraltar as Deputy Governor and Washington as Deputy Ambassador.
 He was British High Commissioner to Pakistan from 2014 to 2016.

-Philip was Private Secretary to Prime Ministers John Major and Tony Blair.
-He has also worked in the Cabinet Office as Director General for the PM’s Anti-Corruption Summit and Director Foreign Policy and Afghanistan/Pakistan Co-ordinator supporting the National Security Council.
-He has previously worked in the FCO in London on international economic relations, the EU and South Asia.
+Philip was Acting Chairman of the Joint Intelligence Committee from 2016 to 2017.
+He has also worked in the Cabinet Office as Director General on the 2016 Anti-Corruption Summit and Director Foreign Policy and Afghanistan/Pakistan Co-ordinator supporting the National Security Council.
+He was Private Secretary to Prime Ministers John Major and Tony Blair.

 Philip was born in 1963.
 He studied economics and politics at Warwick University and has a Masters degree in economics from the London School of Economics.
 He is married to Amanda and they have a daughter and a son.